 BoostKPI is designed to dive-in and analyze your high dimensional data.
 A dimension is the name of a collection of values a data point can have, often a dimension is the column name of a text or string field in your database and the dimension values are the values in that column.
 A KPI, or key performance indicator, is a numeric value of interest for your timepoints.
 Often a KPI corresponds to the name of a numeric database column, but sometimes KPIs can be derived from other KPIs, e.g, average order value is derived from total revenue and number of orders.

 An anomaly is a time period where a KPI value has an unusual deviation.
 BoostKPI has several ways of configuring anomaly detections to help you identify the most meaningful and actionable anomalies.
 A detection searches for one or more anomaly type and then optionally applies filters to remove anomalies that are not important.

 In a follow-up post, we show example alert configurations that you might find useful here.

 An example dataset

-We will use the following example dataset to help demonstrate example uses of BoostKPI’s alerting features.
+We will use the following example dataset to help demonstrate a few uses of BoostKPI’s alerting features.